Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Discussion

 \subsection{Sim-to-Real Gap}

-Various factors can be responsible for the gap between the simulation and the real world, making the agents' performance degrade when compared with the results in the simulator.
-Since the RGB image is used in this work, the difference between the real-world image and the rendered image in the simulator can be a major source of the sim-to-real gap.
+There are various discrepancies between the real-world environment and the simulated one.
+Since the RGB image is used in this work, one major discrepancy is the difference between the real-world image and the rendered image in the simulator.
 Fig.~\ref{fig:image_obs} shows a rendered image from the simulator and one from a real-world trial, in the actual observation size (84 $\times$ 84).
-Although the colors and the camera pose are randomized during training, there are uncaptured discrepancies between simulation and reality, such as the bright reflections.
+Although the colors and the camera pose are randomized during training, there are uncaptured discrepancies between simulation and reality, such as bright reflections.
+Additionally, the liquid color inside the tissue may not be uniform after irrigation, while our suction training environment starts with uniform liquid color in each episode due to implementation simplicity.
+The simulated fluid color mixing effect may also not fully emulate that in the real world.
+These factors can cause agents to perform worse in the real world compared to their simulation performance.
+Certain factors, like reflections, could be better simulated and considered during training to obtain agents more capable of handling or inferring such information.
+Otherwise, techniques such as image-to-image translation and domain adaptation (DA) could be explored in future training.

 The difference in physics can also enlarge the sim-to-real gap.
 For example, suction is simulated by a cone-shaped force field, whereas it is achieved primarily by pressure differences in reality.
-In practice, the EE has to be in contact with the liquid surface to suction it, while in the simulator particles can be pulled toward the EE even if there is a distance between them.
+In practice, the EE has to be in contact with the liquid surface to suction it, while in the simulator, particles can be pulled toward the EE even if there is a distance between them.
 In addition, a rigid body is used to simulate the tissue, whereas the tissue is emulated using playdough and is soft in reality.
 The choice of using a rigid body is related to the computational performance considerations, as will be discussed in the following section.

+We did not perform a quantitative analysis of sim-to-real transfer performance, including experiments on how well the model generalizes to different camera poses, lighting conditions, and object colors in the real world.
+Additionally, control frequency and latency, while not strictly part of the sim-to-real gap, can further impact real-world performance.
+To better understand the sim-to-real gap, future work could include further experiments and analysis comparing real-world performance under various conditions with that observed in the simulator.